lunarmodules/Penlight/docs/penlight.md

     false

-It is becoming increasingly important for all programmers, not just on Unix, to only write to where they are allowed to write. `path.expanduser` will expand '~' (tilde) into the home directory.
+It is very important for all programmers, not just on Unix, to only write to where they are allowed to write. `path.expanduser` will expand '~' (tilde) into the home directory.
 Depending on your OS, this will be a guaranteed place where you can create files:

     > = path.expanduser '~/mydata.txt'
     'C:\Documents and Settings\SJDonova/mydata.txt'